VojtaKai/aztec-connect-bridges/src/specs/convex/readme.md

 ### Withdrawal (Unstake)

-TL;DR: Rollup Processor transfers RCT tokens to the Bridge.
-Bridge withdraws staked Curve LP tokens and staking rewards via Booster.
-Booster burns representing Convex LP tokens and returns staked Curve LP tokens to the bridge.
+TL;DR: Rollup Processor transfers RCT tokens to the bridge.
+Bridge withdraws staked Curve LP tokens and staking rewards via Booster and direct interaction with crvRewards contract.
+Booster burns Convex LP tokens and returns staked Curve LP tokens to the bridge.
 RCT tokens are burned and returned Curve LP tokens are recovered by Rollup Processor.

 Before user starts with withdrawal, it is necessary to ensure that the pool for the given assets has already been loaded.

 Bridge expects RCT token on input and Curve LP token on output to perform withdrawal.
 Rollup Processor transfers RCT tokens to the bridge.
-Next, a check is performed if the given pool has already been loaded and the RCT token has already been deployed.
-Another check assures that the two assets belongs to the same pool.
+Then, a check is performed whether the pool for the given assets has already been loaded and the RCT token has already been deployed.
+Next check assures that the two assets belongs to the same pool.
 If checks pass, the bridge searches for the right pool and then continues with withdrawal of Curve LP tokens.
 Withdrawal process consists of two steps.
 First, the bridge calls crvRewards contract to transfer the Convex LP tokens to the bridge and claim rewards.
 Second, the bridge calls the Booster to withdraw the deposited Curve LP tokens.
 It starts by burning the Convex LP tokens, then retrieves Curve LP tokens from Staker contract.
 If sufficient funds are not available, Staker pulls more deposited Curve LP tokens from the specific Curve pool liquidity gauge contract.
 Desired amount of Curve LP tokens is then retrieved and transferred back to the bridge.
-RCT tokens are burned to mirror the balance of staked Curve LP tokens.
+RCT tokens are burned to mirror the balance of Convex LP tokens.
 Finally, Rollup Processor recovers the Curve LP tokens.

 Claimed rewards are the boosted CRV tokens, CVX tokens and for some pools some additional rewards.
 These rewards are minted for the bridge and are not recovered by the Rollup Processor.